-For decades before the democratic transition, international migration to and from Hungary was controlled and partly repressed11 and therefore on a very modest scale (as described in Chapter 2.2.).
+For decades before the democratic transition, international migration to and from Hungary was controlled and partly repressed, and therefore on a very modest scale (as described in Chapter 2.2).
 From the late 1980s onwards this was replaced by significant immigration.
-The process began with a flow of refugees arriving from Romania in 1988-89, and then, after the democratic transition in Eastern and Central Europe, as the borders were opened and the political and economic structures were transformed, the process intensified.
-Besides immigration, transit migration also became significant in the country, while emigration also grew moderately.
+The process began with a flow of refugees arriving from Romania in 1988-89, and then, after the democratic transition in Central and Eastern Europe, as the borders were opened and the political and economic structures were transformed, the process intensified.
+Besides immigration, transit migration became significant in the country, while emigration also grew moderately.

-After introducing general migration trends, we are going to examine the processes of immigration and emigration separately, looking also at the composition of the two migrant populations, while not losing sight of the fact that the reliability and content of available data sources and their usability vary widely with regard to these opposing processes.
+After introducing general migratory trends, we examine the processes of immigration and emigration separately, looking at the composition of the two migrant populations, while not losing sight of the fact that the reliability and content of available data sources and their usability vary widely with regard to these opposing processes.

-4.2.1.
-International migration flows
+4.2.1 International migration flows

-4.2.1.1.
-General trends
+4.2.1.1 General trends